Dene Magna School

 Dene Magna School is a secondary school in Mitcheldean, Gloucestershire, England.
 The school takes both girls and boys, and has 1005 pupils aged between 11 and 18, including a sixth form.
 In 2005, the school was included on Ofsted's "Honours List" of 234 high-achieving schools, and received further positive Ofsted reports in 2008 and 2012.
-The headteacher is Stephen Brady, who replaced Robert Broadbridge in December 2009.
+The headteacher is Declan Mooney, who replaced Stephen Brady in September 2024.

 School history

 The school was established in 1930 as Abenhall County Secondary School.
 It became a secondary modern school following the Education Act 1944, and was then known as Abenhall Secondary Modern School.
 It later became Abenhall Comprehensive School, and was renamed Dene Magna Comprehensive School in 1985.

 The school became a Technology College in 1999.

 In 2011 the school adopted academy status, allowing governors and school management to take control of financial oversight of the school.

 The school's sixth form was established in 2019 and is based at Gloucestershire College.
 Another school, John Kyrle High School in Herefordshire, had requested judicial review of the decision which the Regional School Commissioner had made about the new sixth form, but lost the case and was ordered to pay £55,000 to Dene Magna School.